mcfly722/sawmill/readme.md

 time.Format(layout string)
 ```
 ### flattering json
 On pushing object to destination there could be a tree object.
-If destination does not support fields hierarchy (f.e.
-Influx/Elastic) for upper levels of tierarchy automatically applied flattering.<br>
+If destination system does not support fields hierarchy (like InfluxDB/Elastic), all upper levels would be automatically flattened.<br>
 For example:
 Object is:
 ```